 Court of Protection: Lay deputy services

-Tom is a partner in the firm’s Court of Protection unit and has specialised exclusively in this area since 2012.
+Tom is the Head of our Court of Protection department and has specialised exclusively in this area since 2012.
 Tom joined Hugh James in September 2022, having previously been a partner at Thomson Snell & Passmore.

 The majority of Tom’s clients are brain injury survivors who have received compensation awards.
 Tom is also often instructed to prepare expert witness statements regarding Court of Protection costs to assist with ongoing personal injury and clinical negligence claims.